roads/web-experiment-tutorial/tutorial_part3_db.md

 ### The mySQL Database

-A database has already been created for this tutorial.
+A database may need to be created for you by your server admin.
 To login to the mySQL database, first login to the server and then execute the following command:
 ```script
 mysql -u yourusername -p
 ```